 After a detailed discussion to learn about your Raptamer™ development needs and application, there are five distinct stages.

 - Selection using a proprietary bead-based library.

-- Synthesis of top binding sequences at 2 μmol scale and shipment.
+- Synthesis and delivery of top binding sequences at 1-μmol scale.

-For one selection using one library, the success rate is about 60%.
+For one selection using one library (we have various libraries to choose from), the success rate is about 60%.
 This compares favorably with SELEX, which has a published success rate of between 30% and 50%.
-We also have additional libraries.

 A typical selection against a single target generates ~24 putative sequences, of which there are generally 1-4 sequences that have favorable binding study results.
 At your request, we can synthesize other putative sequences.

 - A purified sample is required.
-The exact amount depends on the target molecular mass.
+The exact amount depends on the target’s molecular mass.

-- Protein targets at least 2-3 kDaltons in molecular mass are ideal.
+- Protein targets at least 2-3 kDa are ideal.

 - Whole-cell targets are also possible.